Dallas Market Center

-Dallas Market Center is a 5 million square foot (460,000 m^{2}) wholesale trade center in Dallas, Texas, United States, located at 2200 Stemmons Freeway, housing showrooms which sell consumer products including gifts, lighting, home décor, apparel, fashion accessories, shoes, tabletop/housewares, gourmet, floral, and holiday products.
+Dallas Market Center is a 5 e6ft2 wholesale trade center in Dallas, Texas, United States, located at 2200 Stemmons Freeway, housing showrooms that sell consumer products including gifts, lighting, home décor, apparel, fashion accessories, shoes, tabletop/housewares, gourmet, floral, and holiday products.

-The marketplace is closed to the public but open to certified retail buyers and interior designers, manufacturers, and industry professionals.
+The marketplace, which is in essence a B2B shopping mall, is closed to the public but open to certified retail buyers and interior designers, manufacturers, and industry professionals.
 Large-scale market events are held at the center throughout the year.
 Dallas Market Center is owned by Dallas-based Crow Holdings and managed by Market Center Management Company (MCMC), a Crow Holdings subsidiary.

 The center was the destination of U.S. President John F. Kennedy's motorcade when he was assassinated in Dealey Plaza on November 22, 1963.

 The campus

 The four-building campus includes the World Trade Center, Trade Mart, International Trade Plaza (The Plaza), and Market Hall.
 Inside these buildings, nearly 2,300 permanent showrooms offer more than 35,000 product lines from manufacturers around the world.

 Trammell Crow developed the nearby Dallas Decorative Center, which opened in 1955.

 The two-story International Trade Plaza, which opened in 1957, is the first building at the current site of Dallas Market Center.
-The original name for this building was the Dallas Homefurnishings Mart, designed by Donald H. Speck.
-The 434000 sqft building was repurposed in 1999 as the International Floral & Gift Center and later in 2012 as The International Trade Plaza.
-The current name is the Interior Home + Design Center following a renovation in 2017.
+The original name for the building, designed by Donald H. Speck, was the Southwest Homefurnishings Mart, or sometimes called the Dallas Homefurnishings Mart.
+The 434000 sqft building was repurposed in 1999 as the International Floral & Gift Center, and then later in 2012 as the International Trade Plaza.
+The current name is the Interior Home + Design Center, following a renovation in 2017.